Our Yards

 Main Yard

 Main Yard’s purpose is to get horses ready to go out into companion homes.
 Equines are herd animals, and therefore benefit from living with other equines; companions.
-Horses come to this yard from the Animal Reception Centre (ARC), The Peter Hunt Yard or Riding Barn.
-Prior to coming to Main Yard the horses will have been assessed if they are suitable to be rehomed as a companion.
+Horses come to this yard from the Animal Reception Centre (ARC) or The Peter Hunt Yard.
+Before coming to Main Yard, the horses will have been assessed if they are suitable to be rehomed as a companion.
 We allow the horses to settle onto the yard and then we begin to assess each horse to see what areas they need more education in.
 These areas could be catching, stabling, trailer training, bathing or clipping for example.

 The equines that come to main yard tend to be straight forward, younger horses and ponies of all different types.